samplchallenges/SAMPL7/README.md

 ### The cyclodextrin derivatives challenge

-The Gilson lab is measuring binding of two guests to ten different hosts, including beta-cyclodextrin as well as nine different cyclodextrin derivatives which have a single functional group added at one location around the rim of the cavity.
+The Gilson lab is measuring binding of two guests to ten different hosts, comprising beta-cyclodextrin as well as nine different cyclodextrin derivatives which have a single functional group added at one location around the rim of the cavity.
 Binding is being characterized via ITC and NMR.
-The two guest compounds (R-rimantadine and trans-3-methylcyclohexanol) overlap with those used in the TrimerTrip and GDCC challenges.
+The two guest compounds (R-rimantadine and trans-4-methylcyclohexanol) overlap with those used in the TrimerTrip and GDCC challenges.

 ## LICENSE